bhk/scam/reference.md

 project.
 (Look for `&public` functions.)

-## Command-Line Syntax
+## Command Line Syntax

 The `scam` command support four major modes of operation:

 1. Generate an executable from SCAM source.

-   Usage: `scam -o EXE-FILE SOURCE-FILE`
+   Usage: `scam -o EXE SOURCE`

-   Any other source files required by `SOURCE-FILE`, directly or indirectly, will also be compiled.

-   If, for any source file `SRC.scm`, there exists a file `SRC-q.scm`, that file will be treated as a test program that validates `SRC.scm`, and the test will be compiled and executed before any source files using `SRC.scm` are compiled.

-   Temporary files used in compilation (object files for each source file, and test programs) will be written into to the directory in which EXE-FILE lives.
+   SCAM source file SOURCE will be compiled and linked with its dependencies to create and executable file EXE.

+   When EXE is invoked, the SOURCE module will be loaded and then its `main` function (if there is one) will be called with one argument: a vector containing all of the command line arguments.

 2. Execute a SCAM source file.

-   Usage: `scam -x SOURCE-FILE ARGS...`
+   Usage: `scam -x SOURCE ARGS...`

-   All remaining words on the command line following SOURCE-FILE are passed to the program as arguments (the first parameter to `main`).

-   SCAM handles this request by first compiling the source to an executable in the manner that `scam -o EXE` does, but without printing any progress messages.
-The generated executable and all temporary files are written into the directory "./.scam".
+   SCAM source file SOURCE will be compiled and immediately executed as in `scam -o`.
+Command-line arguments not processed by `scam` as options will be passed to SOURCE's main function as arguments.
+The `--` option can be used to ensure that following words are delivered to the target program.

 3. Enter an interactive "REPL" mode.